 Filtering capabilities

 This seems like a wash, but I lack hands-on data.
-(Organizations rarely hire us as consultants to set up syslog monitoring for them, they tend to do it in-house.)
+Note: organizations rarely hire us as consultants to set up syslog monitoring for them, they tend to do it in-house, but often lack time to do it well.
+That’s where bringing in someone to up your network management and syslog game might be useful.

 Parsing

 Syslog-NG and Logstash can both transform messages in different formats.
-I will note that massive use of log data in the server / app world, plus a much larger market than networking, suggest that ELK may benefit from a larger user base and community.
+I will note that the massive use of log data in the server / app world, plus a much larger market than networking, suggests that ELK may benefit from a larger user base and community.

 Storage

 Both syslog-NG and Logstash can store to Elasticsearch!
 And that really suggests that the comparison or positioning should be syslog-NG versus Logstash.
-This comparison is based on the notion the syslog-NG and ELK are syslog gathering and reporting systems, however.
+This comparison, however, is based on the notion the syslog-NG and ELK are syslog gathering and reporting systems.

 Multiplexing capabilities

 Both seem good for multiplexing the log streams.
-I’d think forwarding to a file and forward to another service via a network connection would be the two big capabilities, and both support that.
-How flexibly and how many options they support, I have delved into, certainly might be something to consider.
+I’d think forwarding to a file and forwarding to another service via a network connection would be the two big capabilities, and both support that.
+How flexibly and how many options they support certainly might be something to consider, which I have not delved into.

 Log tail monitoring